Home Team Team Hanna Horn

 • Pecha-Kucha Night with young researchers, ZOiS Annual Conference Paradigms in Times of War: Unpacking Research and Policy Challenges, Zentrum für Osteuropa- und internationale Studien (ZOiS), Berlin, November 16-17, 2023.

-• Workshop A Short History of Digital Publics at War, FernUniversität Hagen, Berlin Campus, May 2-3, 2023.
+• Workshop A Short History of Digital Publics at War, FernUniversität in Hagen, Berlin Campus, May 2-3, 2023.

 University studies and degrees